shawnoden/angular-lthw/ex4.md

 ## Study Drills

-1. Add a new variable `age` to both the parent and child controller and display it in both the parent and child HTML blocks.
+1. Add a new variable `age` to both the parent and child controller and display it in both the parent and child HTML div.
 What happens?
-2. What happens when you try to display a child scope variable in a parent HTML block?
+2. Add `childName` variable to the parent HTML div.
+What happens?

 ---